insectatorious/fashion_mnist_demo/README.md

 ![Image1](docs/images/custom_1.png)

 The image below :point_down: shows an example of 'Sandal' images highlighted.
-Most of them are closer to the right making them similar to 'Ankle Boot' but a number of then are also seen on the left making these similar to 'Sneakers'.
+Most of them are closer to the right making them similar to 'Ankle Boot' but a number of them are also seen on the left making these similar to 'Sneakers'.

 ![Image2](docs/images/custom_2.png)